kiwix/kiwix-js/CONTRIBUTING.md

 [GitHub](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/GitHub) and
 [Node Package Manager](https://nodejs.dev/en/learn/an-introduction-to-the-npm-package-manager/) (NPM).
 Instructions for installing Node/NPM and setting up are below.

+## Using AI assistants

+We want you in the driving seat.
+We have no objection to your using an LLM as a pair programmer, to explain unfamiliar parts of the codebase to you, or to review your work before you open a PR.
+Used that way, it can be a real help.
+What we ask is that you meet the same standard as any other contributor: you understand every line you are submitting, you can explain and defend it in review, and you have run and [tested it yourself](#testing).
+If you cannot do that, please do not open the PR.
+It is unfair to treat us as free testers of code that you do not understand, and it is we who will have to maintain it long after you have moved on.

+We prefer clear and concise PR descriptions that demonstrate your understanding of the code, clearly stating the testing you undertook, rather than extensive, AI-produced tables of methods and features.

 ## Build system and setup

 Kiwix JS prides itself on supporting old frameworks and browsers, while not compromising on performance in modern browsers.
 Therefore we use a modern bundling